 The Birthplace of Portugal

-Guimaraes was founded in the 4th century and is said to be the birthplace of Portugal.
-The history is long and there are a plethora of stories passed down through the generations.
-It’s easy to see why this quaint little city is so significant to Portugal, and it is an easy day trip from Porto.
+Guimaraes was founded in the 4th century and it is said to be the birthplace of Portugal.
+The history of Guimaraes is long and there are a plethora of stories passed down through the generations.
+Undeniably, this quaint little city is significant to the history of Portugal.
+And, it is an easy day trip from Porto.

 A UNESCO World Heritage Site

-Once we made our way to the historic city center, which is actually a UNESCO World Heritage Site, and got over the shock of discovering hundreds of students, we found our way to the visitor’s center to pick up a map of the city.
+Guimaraes is actually a UNESCO World Heritage Site, and we were looking forward to exploring.
+We found our way to the visitor’s center to pick up a map of the city.
 Having done our homework we had pretty much pinpointed the highlights of the city, we just needed the map to see the layout and chart our course.
-Once we got our bearings we set off and did our best to dodge school groups as we explored our way through the narrow streets.

 Exploring Guimaraes